 Dressing up isolation as peacefulness.
 Maintaining, on this one potentially exceptional day of the year, immovable exercise, work, and food routines, noting deviations as tiny as a few calories.
 Being emotionally disconnected.
 Registering others’ sadness and incomprehension, but not really caring.
 Giving the false name of ‘celebrating what is’ to a bleak new absence of pressure to make anything else possible.
 Being aware of the perversity of the physical and mental state of anorexia.
 Not even trying, beyond a single crumb of Christmas icing, to bridge the gulf separating that awareness from action.
 Suffocating natural appetites with the sheer force of determination not to feel them.
 Feeling satisfaction at the danger of bulimia averted.
 Looking forward to another year and another vista of absolute unchanging predictability.

 Christmas should not be this way.
 It shouldn’t be even a little bit like this.
-If you have memories like this, and still feel some lingering tendencies in this direction, if you feel you’re somewhere in the no-man’s land between an eating disorder and full recovery, or even if you just find you’re not at ease with the whole festive thing as much as you’d like, this post is for you.
-Any small step back towards being this way is dangerous and sad, and every step away from it is worth the effort.
+If this is you; if you have memories like this, and still feel some lingering tendencies in this direction; if you feel you’re somewhere in the no-man’s land between an eating disorder and full recovery; or even if you just find you’re not at ease with the whole festive thing as much as you’d like, this post is for you.
+Every step away from being this way is worth the effort.

 The obvious place to start is with the food.
 We may be expected to cook for more people than usual, to cook and eat richer foods than usual, to eat at different times from usual, to drink more alcohol than usual – and all these novelties combined can result in an oppressive sense of control being relinquished.
 This in turn makes the perfect ground for old anorexic patterns of thought and behaviour, whispering their promises to grab back hold of control and never let it go, to resurface and flourish in if they’re not nipped in the bud in time.
 But how to do that?